emilianavt/VSeeFaceManual/README.md

 You can rotate, zoom and move the camera by holding the Alt key and using the different mouse buttons.
 The exact controls are given on the help screen.

-Once you've found a camera position you like and would like for it to be the initial camera position, you can set the default camera setting in the `General settings` to `Current` and it will remember it when you restart the program or press the reset camera hotkey.
-You can press `Update` next to it to save a new camera position.
+Once you've found a camera position you like and would like for it to be the initial camera position, you can set the default camera setting in the `General settings` to `Custom`.
+You can now move the camera into the desired position and press `Save` next to it, to save a custom camera position.
 Please note that these custom camera positions to not adapt to avatar size, while the regular default positions do.

 #### How do I do chroma keying with a gray background?